can come from a number of sources;

 3. Bursitis – this is caused again when the biomechanics of how you are moving the knee are nonoptimal.
 The bursa is a sack of fluid that pads the surfaces between a bone and tendon, providing cushioning.

-4. Arthritis – is best prevented by correcting alignment and regular movement.
+4. Arthritis – wear and tear over time is inevitable, but pain is optional.
+Pain is best prevented by correcting your alignment and regular movement.
 Not necessarily rest!

-Physiotherapy here at The Physio & Yoga Clinic can assess where the problem is and advise on the correct exercises to rebalance the knee.
+Physiotherapy here at The Physio & Yoga Clinic can assess where your problem is and advise you on the correct exercises to rebalance your knee and retain optimal mobility.

-You can be guided as to what muscles or fascia need releasing and what needs strengthening and parts of the body above or below the knee can be treated to restore correct alignment.
+You will be guided as to what muscles need stretching and strengthening, including the parts of the body above or below the knee that can and do impact knee function.
+You will be taught how to restore correct knee alignment.